 The major Alberta employment-related statute is the Employment Standards Code.
 Other important statutes for private employers include:

 - the Labour Relations Code;

 A number of other laws affect public sector and broader public sector employers in Alberta.

-Misclassification Are there state-specific rules regarding employee/contractor misclassification?
-Yes—the rules or approaches may differ between a variety of agencies (e.g., tax, health, and safety), depending on the purpose of the specific legislation.
-A recognized category of “dependent” contractors are also owed reasonable notice of contract termination.
+Yes – the rules or approaches may differ between a variety of agencies (eg, tax, health and safety), depending on the purpose of the specific legislation.
+A recognised category of 'dependent' contractors are also owed reasonable notice of contract termination.

-Contracts Must an employment contract be in writing?
-Contracts need not be in writing, but all employees have a contract by operation of law; in many cases contracts are part oral, part written (e.g., offer letters or vacation policies), and part implied by the common law (e.g., the employee’s duty of loyalty and the employer’s duty to provide reasonable notice of termination, except for just cause).
+Contracts need not be in writing, but all employees have a contract by operation of law; in many cases contracts are part oral, part written (eg, offer letters or vacation policies), and part implied by the common law (eg, the employee’s duty of loyalty and the employer’s duty to provide reasonable notice of termination, except for just cause).
 Nevertheless, ensuring that employees have a comprehensive written employment agreement is the most prudent course of action.